API Overview

 The API uses Bearer Token authentication.
 Include your API token in the Authorization header for all requests:

-Security: Never expose your API token in client-side code or public repositories.
+Authorization: Bearer YOUR_API_TOKENSecurity: Never expose your API token in client-side code or public repositories.
 Store it securely as an environment variable.

 Required Headers